Edit

 • Encourage open communication: Create a culture of open communication where makers can ask questions and raise concerns about governance policies.

-• Incorporate governance into the development process: Make compliance a part of the development process, for example, by requiring a compliance review before deploying a solution.
+• Incorporate governance into the development process: For example, you can require a compliance review before deploying a solution.

 Learn more: